mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 * `[C,A,B,D]`, `[C,A,D,B]`, `[C,B,A,D]`, `[C,B,D,A]`, `[C,D,B,A]`, `[C,D,A,B]`
 * `[D,A,B,C]`, `[D,A,C,B]`, `[D,B,A,C]`, `[D,B,C,A]`, `[D,C,A,B]`, `[D,C,B,A]`

 The runtime of these problems expands at a shocking rate.
-An array of 10 elements has 1,024 subsets and 3,628,800 permutations, and an array of 20 has 1,048,576 subsets and 2,432,902,008,176,640,000 permutations!
+An array of 10 elements has 1,024 subsets and 3,628,800 permutations.
+An array of 20 elements has 1,048,576 subsets and 2,432,902,008,176,640,000 permutations!

 If your task is specifically to find all subsets or permutations of an inputted array, it's hard to avoid a $O(2^n)$ or $O(n!)$ runtime.
-But not all hope is lost if you're running this operation more than once $-$ there are some architectural tricks you can employ to lessen the burden.<sup>[[2]](#2-big-o-notation)</sup>
+But not all hope is lost if you're running this operation more than once $-$ there are some architectural tricks you can employ to lessen the burden.<sup>[[1]](#1-big-o-notation)</sup>

 ### Data types
 Finally, we should briefly mention the fundamental _data types_.
 If a data structure is a collection of data, what _types_ of data can we have in our structures?
-There are a few fundamental data types regardless of programming language:
+There are a few data types universal across programming languages:

 **Integers** are whole numbers, like `1`, `-5`, and `256`.
-In languages besides Python, you can be more specific with the type of integer, such as signed or unsigned, and the number of bits an integer can hold.
-This corresponds to the amount of memory your program will reserve, and if you're not careful, you can _overflow_ or _underflow_.
+In languages besides Python, you can be more specific with the type of integer, such as signed (`+`/`-`) or unsigned (only `+`), and the number of bits an integer can hold.

 **Floats** are numbers with decimal places, like `1.2`, `0.14`.
 In Python, this includes numbers defined with scientific notation, like `1e5`.
 Lower-level languages like C or Java have a related _double_ type, referring to extra precision beyond the decimal place.